 The resolution of the sin function can be increased by decreasing the interval of the “t” function from 0.01 to 0.0001 or even less.

 - Plot all the trigonometric functions that are feasible for plotting.

-- Try to adjust the range of x and y axis
+- Try to adjust the range of the x and y axes.

-- Label both the axes and give title to your graphs.
+- Label both axes and give titles to our graphs.